 Red Widgets Online

 So essential you are starting off with 15-25 keywords to target for your website.
 Each page should target the 3-4 medium size keywords you picked.
 Do not make the mistake of trying to cram all your keywords onto one page.
-It is much easier to target a handful of related keywords to a page verses too many.
+It is much easier to target a handful of related keywords to a page verse too many.

 Now that you have the keywords picked out you need to write quality content for your pages.
-In this step it is important to write for the readers and try not to stuff your pages full of your keywords.
+In this step, it is important to write for the readers and try not to stuff your pages full of your keywords.
 Use your keyword phrases once and that’s really all you need.

 Red Widgets Online